Mankatha (soundtrack): Production

 Besides, Vaali and Gangai Amaran, who usually write lyrics for Venkat Prabhu's films, renowned poet Subramanya Bharathi's great great grandson, Niranjan Bharathi had penned one song ("Nee Naan"), becoming his first work in a feature film.
-The music rights were sold to Sony Music Entertainment who had reportedly offered ₹ 1 crores.
+The music rights were sold to Sony Music Entertainment who had reportedly offered ₹1 crore.
+Yuvan began working on the re-recording in August 2011, assisted by Premgi Amaren who had also orchestrated two songs.

 Release

-The release of the soundtrack album was initially scheduled for 1 May 2011, coinciding with Ajith Kumar's birthday, but had to be postponed to mid-May, which too was missed, with the launch being pushed back to June.
-With the filming getting further delayed and the recording of the remaining songs not being completed yet, the projected release date of June had to be changed as well and Venkat Prabhu announced the new date as 18 July, which however was not approved by producer Dhayanidhi.
+The release of the soundtrack album was initially scheduled for 1 May 2011, coinciding with Ajith Kumar's birthday, but had to be postponed to mid-May which too was curtailed.
+A single track "Vilayaadu Mankatha" was released on 20 May 2011 to promote the film and became viral upon release.
+Yuvan decided to launch the song as a single owing to the success of "Evan Di Unna Pethan" from Vaanam.

+Due to the delay in the recording of songs, the music launch was pushed to June and later to July.
+Venkat Prabhu announced the new date as 18 July, which however was not approved by producer Dhayanidhi.
+The executives of Sony Music also denied the plans for a July release as the audio for the high-profile films Velayudham and 7 Aum Arivu also planned to be released on the same weekend and felt that three audio launches in the same weekend might impact the sales of the albums.
 The master CD was eventually handed over to Sony Music on 22 July 2011, which fixed the release date for 10 August 2011.

 Since Ajith Kumar informed that he wouldn't attend any promotional events of his films, producer Dhayanidhi Azhagiri dropped the idea of a grand release function.
-The album was eventually released in a "soft launch" at the Chennai station of Radio Mirchi during the breakfast show Hello Chennai, with Venkat Prabhu, Yuvan Shankar Raja, Vaibhav, Mahat and Ashwin being present.
+The album was eventually released in a soft launch at the Chennai station of Radio Mirchi during the breakfast show Hello Chennai, with Venkat, Yuvan, Vaibhav, Mahat and Ashwin being present.
 All the tracks from the album were premiered on the channel and played repeatedly, with the event being simultaneously aired across Radio Mirchi's stations in Coimbatore and Madurai.
+The album was also released via online music platforms and retail stores for digital download.
 Two days later, a press meet was arranged at a preview theatre in Saligramam, Chennai and a special screening of two songs and the trailer was held.